Chas McCormick Player Props: Astros vs. Yankees

-Chas McCormick -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the New York Yankees, with Nestor Cortes Jr. on the hill, on August 5 at 1:05 PM ET.
+The Houston Astros and Chas McCormick, who went 0-for-2 last time in action, battle Carlos Rodon and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+In his last game he had a hitless showing (0-for-2) against the Yankees.

 Chas McCormick Game Info & Props vs. the Yankees